theforeman/theforeman.org/plugins/katello/3.16/user_guide/remote_databases/index.md

 ### Important notes:

-1. Katello 3.15 changes the default database for Pulp from PostgreSQL v9.x to PostgreSQL v12.
-External databases should be upgraded to avoid conflicts.
+1. Pulpcore installs a separate PostgreSQL database and lacks support for external databases.
+Databases should be upgraded to avoid conflicts.

 2. Katello 3.16 adds dependencies provided by the `rh-postgresql12-postgresql-evr` package.
 This should be installed on any external PostgreSQL v12 database before applying any db migrations.